nuzonnah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of /etc/passwd
+displays third line of a file